245 Clinton Ave., Brooklyn, NY 11205

 155 W. Roe Blvd., Patchogue, NY 11772 631.687.4501

-The art department's newest offering, a B.A. in Studio Arts, opens the door to a vast choice of potential careers and is excellent preparation for the advanced study in many areas.
+Obtaining a bachelors degree in Studio Art opens the door to a vast choice of potential careers and is excellent preparation for advanced study in many areas.

 The fine arts minor consists of 24 credits, including 12 art credits (one art history course and three art studio courses) and 12 music credits (including one music theory course, one music history course and one music studio course).
 Twelve of the 24 total credits must be above the 100 level.

 The arts embody some of the highest aspirations of the human spirit.
-The St. Joseph’s College Art Department introduces students to the depth of this form of human expression.
-Studio art courses guide students in discovering their creative potential through the creation of works that address technical proficiency, conceptual exploration and self-expression.
+St. Joseph’s College's Art Department introduces students to the depth of this form of human expression.
+Studio art courses guide students in discovering their creative potential, through the creation of works that address technical proficiency, conceptual exploration and self-expression.

-Thirty credits consisting of 5 art history/theory courses and 5 studio art courses.
-15 credits must be at the 100 level.
-The college does not offer New York State Certification in Art, but the 30 credits of art courses taken by students in the art concentration program meet NYS requirements and qualifies the student to register for the Art Certification Exam.
+Thirty credits consisting of five art history/theory courses and five studio art courses.
+Fifteen credits must be at the 100 level.
+The college does not offer New York State Certification in art, but the 30 credits of art courses taken by students in the art concentration program meet state requirements and qualify the student to register for the Art Certification Exam.

-Thirty credits consisting of 15 art credits (1 art history/theory course, 4 courses in studio art), and 15 music credits (MUS 100; 1 music studio course and 3 music theory/history courses).
-15 credits should be at the 100 level.
+Thirty credits consisting of 15 art credits (one art history/theory course, four courses in studio art), and 15 music credits (MUS 100; one music studio course and three music theory/history courses).
+Fifteen credits should be at the 100 level.